f4exb/sdrdaemon/README.md

 <h3>OpenSUSE</h3>

 in particular if you run the aarch64 version with the RPi3.
-Performance in a aarch64 (ARM 64 bits amrv8) is considerably better than in an armv7 system.
+Performance in an aarch64 (ARM 64 bits amrv8) is considerably better than in an armv7 system.
 This is particularly true with `sdradaemontx`.
 Use gcc version 6 to get automatic vectorization.

   - `sudo zypper install cmake gcc6 gcc6-c++ libusb-1_0-devel boost-devel liblz4-devel fftw3-devel`

-Do one in the shell where you compile:
+Do once in the shell where you compile:

   - `export CC=/usr/bin/gcc-6`
   - `export CXX=/usr/bin/g++-6`

-You need to compile and install libnanomsg:
+You will need to compile and install libnanomsg because it is not available as a package:

   - `git clone https://github.com/ZewoGraveyard/libnanomsg.git`
   - `cd libnanomsg`